supernord/micropipe_pawsey/workflows.md

 An example configuration file can be found in this [repository](https://github.com/BeatsonLab-MicrobialGenomics/micropipe/blob/main/nextflow.config).

-Two versions of the configuration file are available and correspond to microPIPE v0.8 (utilizing Guppy v3.4.3) and v0.9 (utilizing Guppy v3.6.1), as referenced in the paper.
+Two versions of the configuration file are available and correspond to microPIPE v0.8 (utilizing Guppy v3.4.3) and v0.9 (utilizing Guppy v3.6.1), as referenced in the [paper](https://doi.org/10.1186/s12864-021-07767-z).

-**2. Prepare the samplesheet file (csv)**
+**3. Prepare the samplesheet file (csv)**

 The samplesheet file (comma-separated values) defines the input fastq files (Illumina [short] and Nanopore [long], and their directory path), barcode number, sample ID, and the estimated genome size (for Flye assembly).
 The header line should match the header line in the examples below: